'This isn't PSG vs Edi' - Tuchel hails Cavani but plays down revenge talk ahead of Manchester United clash | Goal.com

 Cavani has been brought in to give Solskjaer extra attacking options but there’s also hope his vast experience and winning mentality can be invaluable in the dressing room.
 Tuchel was full of praise for his former player and spoke of his strengths.

 “They've got a great personality, like many of the biggest players, same with Edi.
-He is very polite, almost a bit shy, very polite person, a hard, hard worker, he will be in there every training until last second, you can totally rely on him, like I said the real strikers, sensitive guy like all of hem, he's living for goals, living for scoring,” Tuchel explained.
+He is very polite, almost a bit shy, very polite person, a hard, hard worker.
+He will be in there every training until last second, you can totally rely on him.
+He's living for goals, living for scoring,” Tuchel explained.

-“When he scores he has the confidence and is one of the best No 9s in world football.
-Hopefully he'll show, not tomorrow but from Wednesday on to convince all of you.
+“When he scores he has the confidence and is one of the best No.9s in world football.
+Hopefully he'll show, not tomorrow, from Wednesday on to convince all of you.
 Tomorrow it's not necessary to prove me right!”